 Pupils are encouraged to report any negative issues they may encounter online to a trusted adult, which includes all School staff.
 Students are informed how to report cyber-bullying and e-safety posters are displayed in prominent positions.

-Bi-annually we have an e-Safety Week with relevant activities within tutor time and outside speakers during PSHE lessons.
+Bi-annually we have an Online Safety Week with relevant activities within tutor time and outside speakers during PSHE lessons.

 Senior School - Ingrams House

 Advice for Parents and Carers - Be Safe and Smart Online